vinaykagithapu/sampleJavaApp/README.md

 # sampleJavaApp
-This is a sample java app that prints text to console
+This is a sample java app that prints text to console.
+This is used for testing purpose.

 ## Setup
 1. Compile the source code.